sarif-agent/landing-page/README.md

 In this project, I also incorporated some small style enhancements, such as:

+- I created every photo/image used in this project with AI generator.
+Such as Midjourney.
 - Some custom font styles that goes perfectly with the theme.
 - Implemented hover effects that I hadn't learned in Odin Project yet.
 - Utilized border-radius to give elements a more polished appearance.